openedx/openedx-events/.github/PULL_REQUEST_TEMPLATE.md

 Include anything else that will help reviewers and consumers understand the change.

 - Any other PRs or issues that should be linked here?
 Any related PRs?
 - Any special concerns or limitations?
-For example: deprecations, migrations, security, or accessibility.
-List any concern about this PR here, e.g. inelegant solutions, hacks, quick-and-dirty implementations, concerns about migrations, etc.
+For example: deprecations, security, or anything you think should be noted.

 ## Checklists